Refuge and Accommodation

 Help with accessing benefits

-Accompanying women to certain meetings and appointments
+Accompanying residents to certain meetings and appointments

 Advocating with Social Services and other agencies

-Help and assistance in applying for financial support
+Assistance in applying for financial support

 Providing ongoing emotional and practical support